 British Columbia (BC) has the largest forest industry in Canada (NRCan 2020); therefore, it is not surprising that the regulatory environment for forestry in BC is extensive and complex.
 The primary law governing forestry in BC is the Forest Act, 1996 and its associated regulations.
-The Acts that most significantly influence environmental aspects associated with forestry in BC ensure that environmental concerns are fully considered in land and resource development.
+The Acts that most significantly influence environmental aspects associated with forestry in BC include: